 Image Source: en.wikipedia.org

 Later on, the British have adopted different shades of green.
-Most often, a darker shade of green dominated, but there were times when the British opted for lighter shades of green just like the Hersham and Walton Motors (HWM) auto racing team did during the 1950s.
+Most often, a darker shade dominated.
+But there were times when the nation opted for lighter hues of green just like the Hersham and Walton Motors (HWM) auto racing team did during the 1950s.

 Image Source: www.autocar.co.uk

-When William Grover-William drove a Bugatti in the first Monaco Grand Prix.
-That particular shade of green has become the British Racing Green we know today.
+The first recorded use of the darkest shade of green dates to 1929.
+It was when legendary William Grover-William drove a Bugatti in the first Monaco Grand Prix.
+That particular shade has become the British Racing Green we know today.

 Image Source: en.wikipedia.org

-During the late 1960s, the United States was using sponsorship liveries.
-But it wasn’t until the spring of 1968 that they allowed sponsorship liveries in international racing.
+During the 1960s, the United States had already been using sponsorship liveries.
+But it wasn’t until the spring of 1968 that sponsorship liveries officially became a part of international racing.
 Also, countries did not have to use their assigned national color anymore.

-Many countries, such as Germany, U.S.A., Canada, etc., have changed their traditional racing colors after 1968.
-Germany, for example, has shifted from white to silver.
+Many countries, such as Germany, the USA, and Canada, among others, have changed their traditional racing colors after 1968.
+Germans, for example, has shifted from white to silver.
 Leaving the aluminum bodies of their cars unpainted.
-Canada decided to adjust their auto racing colors to red and white – the colors of their national flag.
+Canada decided to adjust its auto racing colors to red and white – the colors of its national flag.

 Auto racing colors today

 British Racing Green (BRG) used to represent any shade of green in the past.
-Today it corresponds to a deep, rich shade of green.
-According to findthedata.com, BRG is a shade of Green that has the #004225 hex value.
+Today, it corresponds to a deep, rich shade of green with the #004225 hex value.

-In 1991, honoring the 1960s British roadsters that inspired Mazda MX-5, Mazda produced a limited edition of only 250 cars.
-They called it the “British Racing Edition”.
+In 1991, honoring the 1960s British roadsters that inspired Mazda MX-5, Mazda rolled out a limited edition of only 250 cars.
+The automaker called it the “British Racing Edition”.

 Mazda also produced a similar edition in 2001.
-They included the BRG color option updated to a more metallic green in 2011.
+The color selection included a BRG option, updated to a more metallic green in 2011.

 Image Source: www.diseno-art.com